21 Best Dry Flies For Trout (2023 Buyer’s Guide)

 I have been very successful with this for over 20 years.
 I simply change the color and size to match the natural.
 This means, the same pattern I use for a size 18 BWO also works for a size 12 March Brown.

-I’ll even chop the tops and bottom hackles flat and the same mayfly then becomes a spinner just like the one above.
+I’ll even chop the tops and bottom hackles flat, and then that mayfly becomes a spinner just like the one above.
 Don’t overthink it guys!

 Mayfly Imitations